emmanuelg6912/sep10-freedom-project/prep/content.md

 * Text
 * Text

-## Part A: existing technology and hardware for animal conservation
+## Part A: existing software and hardware for animal conservation

+### Software advancements for animal conservation

  * Searched up **"Animal Conservation Technology Apps"**
  * I found an app called **"Earth Ranger"** which uses data from different animals, habitats, and environments to help in protecting and conserving wildlife.
    * There's also different parts of the website such as the ecoscope which is a free open source model used for making analytics on animal populations and their time spent in specific areas.
    *  Different parts of the website are organized and specific.
+   *  Created in 2015
    *  Available on all ios/android/computers and it's free.
    * [heres the link to the app](https://www.earthranger.com/)
    * ![earth-ranger](https://github.com/user-attachments/assets/984a9aad-872e-43a1-89fb-34353d4afed6)

  * The next app I found was named **"eBird"** which was a very interesting online website app where different users can take pictures and share data of the birds they find.
   * With users being able to share all this information scientists are able to get a better understanding and data on the locations of birds, their populations, and their species.
 This in return can provide newer opportunities for developments in animal conservation in the future and beyond.
   * You only need to make an account to get started.
   * accessible on all platforms/ios/android/computer for free.
+  * created in 2002
   * A video on the website talks about the app and its purpose.
   * [heres the link to the app](https://ebird.org/home)
   * ![ebird](https://github.com/user-attachments/assets/7414a101-b62f-42a1-9052-8b764468fd5d)